 - Introduce the participants to your organisation with its name and a brief work description.
 For example: "I work in The YP Foundation (TYPF).
 It is a youth-led organisation which works with young people on issues related to their health and rights.
-We are working under a program, 'Know Your Body, Know Your Rights with adolescents and young people across different contexts and geographical location."
+We are working under a program, 'Know Your Body, Know Your Rights' with adolescents and young people across different contexts and geographical location."
+Use the Jam Board to write these things down.
 We believe that every young person has the right to have access to evidence based information on their bodies and rights, and that is why we are here today." - You could also ask the participants to remember the conversation their guardians had with you about the content of the programme.
-Reiterate that you have taken appropriate permissions (from them and their guardians/school/organisation) to run the curriculum with them. - Now start introducing the objective.
-You could say: "You celebrate your birthday every year, what does it signify?
+Reiterate that you have taken appropriate permissions (from them and their guardians/school/organisation) to run the curriculum with them. - You can start with the objective of the programme.
+You could say: "You celebrate your birthday every year, what does it signify?"
 (You can expect answers such as "we get to know that we are growing up") You can respond: "Yes, our body is growing every year and especially our bodies undergo rapid changes from 10-16 years of age.
 We want to talk to you about why that happens, what all will happen and how you can take care of yourself.
-When we were growing up, we had little information on bodily changes and experiences in this period and hence, were very unprepared to understand and deal with changes in and around us.
-This makes us believe that you and everyone should know what to expect in this period and prepare with adequate information to enjoy this period and be safe."
+When we were growing up, we had little information on bodily changes and experiences in this period.
+This makes us believe that you and everyone should know what to expect in this period and prepare with adequate information to enjoy this period and be safe".
+You could also say "the uncertainty of what was happening during the Covid-19 pandemic was overwhelming and if we knew what changes this virus brings we could have dealt with it better".

 - After this, ask them "what do you think?
 Should this be done?" - You might get answers: "Yes, we should" or you might face a complete silence as the information is completely new for the participants. - Go on saying: "This information will help us understand, accept and realise our human rights.
-That is why the programme we will go through is called 'Know Your Body Know Your Rights' !
+That is why the programme we will go through is called 'Know your Body Know Your Rights'!
 Announce the name of the program again and ask everyone to repeat loudly "Know Your Body Know Your Rights!" - End with, "Over the next 9 sessions (mention if it will happen once a month etc.), we are going to learn and discuss our changing bodies and minds.
-We are going to do this through games and activities." - Establish the fact that you are not their 'teachers', you are their friend and they should address you as " sister, brother or friend" or by your names.
+We are going to do this through games and activities. - Establish the fact that you are not their 'teachers', you are their friend and they should address you as " "sister/brother or friend" or by your names.